norlab-ulaval/norlab_icp_mapper/docs/MapperConfiguration.md

 The `SurfaceNormalDataPointsFilter` calculates a surface normal for every point in the map.
 Since the normals can change after updating the map with a new scan, doing this operation post-merge makes a good sense.
 The `CutAtDescriptorThresholdDataPointsFilter` removes all points that contain a descriptor value higher that the set threshold.
-Here we use it to remove dynamic points that were previously calculated with the `ComputeDynamicsMapperModule`.
+Here we use it to remove dynamic points that were previously calculated with the `DynamicPointsMapperModule`.
 ```yaml
 post:
     - SurfaceNormalDataPointsFilter: